renesas-rz/rzv_ai_sdk/Q06_expiry_date_detection/readme.md

 * Check if libtvm_runtime.so is there on `/usr/lib64` directory of the rootfs (SD card) RZ/V2L board.

-Folder structure in the rootfs (SD Card) would look like:
+#### Folder structure in the rootfs (SD Card) would look like:

+> Note: The optional application binary are not mentioned in the folder structure

 ```sh
 ├── usr/